gotechnica/technica-expo-app/api/README.md

 # Setup
 ## Virtualenv
 We use virtualenv.
-To install on Linux/MacOS, make sure you have `python3`, `python3-pip`, and `python3-venv` are installed.
+To install on Linux/MacOS, make sure you have `python3` installed (using homebrew, `brew install python3`).
 Run `python3 -m venv venv` to create a virtual environment called `venv` in this directory.
 To use it, cd into this directory and run `source venv/bin/activate` on Linux/MacOS or `.\venv\Scripts\activate` on Windows.

 Run `deactivate` to exit the virtual environment.